IngmarBitter/defenders/md/Salvation/Baptism.md

     - Acts 22:16

 This verse does not say that the being baptized is what washes the sins away.
-It more so states two different commands: 1) baptism, 2) washing ones sins.
-The latter has a followup on how to do it: washing ones sins is done by "calling on His name" which means by believe in Christ.
+It states two different commands: 1) baptism, 2) washing ones sins, to be done through "calling on His name" which means by believe in Christ.
 See [gotquestions.org/baptism-Acts-22-16](https://www.gotquestions.org/baptism-Acts-22-16.html)

 #### [Galatians 3:27](https://biblia.com/bible/esv/Gal 3.27)